RattlingSnow353/Familiar/README.md

 Playtesters: humplydinkle, potted_plant., dnolife, and con_artistssbu

-(disclaimer faded blueprint and echo are not from this mod there are from crytid)
+(disclaimer faded blueprint and echo are not from this mod there are from cryptid)